hannobraun/hanno.braun-odw.eu/website/content/notes/programmatic-cad/index.md

 [extra]
 intro = """
-{{ ext_link(url="https://en.wikipedia.org/wiki/Computer-aided_design", text="CAD") }} software usually comes with a graphical user interface, but that is not the only way to approach that problem.
+CAD software usually comes with a graphical user interface, but that is not the only way to approach that problem.
 It's also possible to write a CAD model as a computer program, either using a specialized programming language, or a general-purpose language with an appropriate API.
 This approach is called programmatic CAD or Code-CAD.
 """
 +++